ibm-cloud-docs/vmwaresolutions/archiref/arch-pattern-vcf/arch-pattern-vcf-veeam-std.md

 # Architecture pattern for deploying Veeam on VMware Cloud Foundation standard architecture
 {: #arch-pattern-vcf-veeam-std}

-This architecture pattern explains how to deploy Veeam® on {{site.data.keyword.cloud}} for VMware Cloud Foundation standard architecture deployment.
+This architecture pattern explains how to deploy Veeam® on {{site.data.keyword.vcf-vpc}} standard architecture deployment in {{site.data.keyword.vpc_short}}.
 With Veeam, you can increase the resiliency of your VMware Cloud Foundation instance and the workloads that are running on it through a secure backup and recovery solution.

 An overview of this architecture pattern is shown in the following diagram.